 And it's really not so strange as it sounds.

-And as far as the mathematics of quantum mechanics is concerned, Even when you separate them at a spatial distance, they're still entangled because they were a unit.
+And as far as the mathematics of quantum mechanics is concerned, even when you separate them at a spatial distance, they're still entangled because they were a unit.

-Okay, that's the important point.
+That's the important point.

 It's just not arbitrary, but they had to have been a single unit to begin with.